DocumentationAPI ReferenceRelease Notes

 General

-GENERAL.MODELS_BUCKET_NAMEName of the cloud storage bucket where ML models are storedYesThis is the name of the bucket that you created in the S3 Bucket section
+GENERAL.MODELS_BUCKET_NAMEName of the storage bucket/container where ML models are storedYesThis is the name of the bucket/container that you created in the Object Storage section.

 Logger